-However, in spite of these limitations, the scientific community continues to research complications arising during pregnancy with an end goal of providing tools to aid in the health of the mother and unborn child and further enhance prenatal care.
+However, despite these limitations, the scientific community continues to research complications arising during pregnancy with the end goal of providing tools to aid in the health of the mother and unborn child and further enhance prenatal care.Most Common Malpractice Cases

-There are five primary reoccurring problems/issues that may arise during a woman's pregnancy that doctors miss, or fail to deal properly with, that frequently lead to medical malpractice cases:
+There are five primary reoccurring problems/issues that may arise during a woman's pregnancy that doctors miss, or fail to deal appropriately with, that frequently lead to medical malpractice cases:

-To recover damages in a pregnancy mismanagement/misdiagnosis case in Maryland, a woman must establish that (1) the health care provider was under a duty to protect the plaintiff from injury, (2) the health care provider breached that duty, (3) the plaintiff suffered actual injury or loss, and (4) the loss or injury proximately resulted from the breach of duty.
+To recover damages in a pregnancy mismanagement/misdiagnosis case in Maryland, a woman must establish that (1) the healthcare provider was under a duty to protect the plaintiff from injury; (2) the healthcare provider breached that duty; (3) the plaintiff suffered actual injury or loss; and (4) the loss or injury proximately resulted from the breach of duty.

 The medical error need not be the only cause of the harm that was done to you.
 Negligence will be deemed a "cause in fact" of injury when it was at least a "substantial factor" in bringing about the harm.Free Malpractice Claim Consultation

 If you live in the Baltimore-Washington area and believe your pregnancy was negligently managed by your doctor causing serious injury to you or your child, call us today at 800-553-8082.
 Alternatively, get a free online medical malpractice consultation.
 We will tell you whether we think you have a case for which you could receive compensation.

 - Mother and child injury claims against midwives